oz-mini-be-11-team3/main/README.md

 # main
-This is the main repsitory.
+This is the main repository.
 Welcome.